Joh201/capital-quiz/README.md

   <li>Cloning this repository</li>
   <li>Creating a new Heroku app for the project</li>
   <li>Setting the buildpack for Paython first and then for Node Js</li>
+  <li>Creating a Config Var called PORT with a value of 8000</li>
   <li>Link the Heroku app to the repository</li>
   <li>Finally deploy by clicking <em>Deploy</em></li>
   </ol>
 </ul>

+## Credits
+* Code institute for the deployment process and deployment terminal.